Interview – Giovanni Lombardo Radice

 CrypticRock.com – It will be great to see the book released in the USA.
 Let us hope it comes out on time.

 Giovanni Lombardo Radice – It is a funny book.
 I talk a lot about Horror movies of course because it is called A Zombie Life.
 It is dedicated to Horror fans.
-The education I received from my upbringing in my family it was rude to even say “I,” can you imagine I would ever write an autobiography?
+The education I received from my upbringing in my family was rude to even say “I,” can you imagine I would ever write an autobiography?
 Horror fans were pushing me to do it, so I did.
-Also, considering you only write an autobiography once in your life, I talk about everything.
+Also, considering you only write an autobiography once in your life, I will talk about everything.
 I even talk about personal life to a very deep and honest level.

 Giovanni Lombardo Radice – I love Thrillers and ghost movies.
 Seven (1995), The Sixth Sense (1999), The Others (2001), all of Hitchcock’s work, What Happened to Baby Jane (1962), I could go on for hours.
 That kind of stuff, that is my cup of tea.
 Along with classics such as Gone With the Wind (1939).
 I think I am the number one Gone With the Wind fan in the world.
 I know it by heart, every line in the book and every minute of the movie.
 I like Comedies as well.
-I like to laugh, I like a million of different kinds of films.
+I like to laugh, I like a million different kinds of films.
 I like history and biopics.

 CrypticRock.com – There are a lot of wonderful modern historic style films.
 What did you think of 2002’s Gangs of New York?

 Giovanni Lombardo Radice – It was very beautiful.
 It was extremely gory, but with a sense, and I liked it a lot.
 Both Daniel Day-Lewis and Leonardo DiCaprio were great.
 Day-Lewis to me is the best leading actor.
 It is him and Jeremy Irons.
-They are best leading actors in my opinion.
+They are the best leading actors in my opinion.
 What is incredible about Day-Lewis is how he can change.
-I saw him in With A Room With a View (1985), he wasn’t very famous at the time, he was doing a funny character.
+I saw him in With A Room With a View (1985), he wasn’t very famous at the time, he was a funny character.
 A couple of years ago, I saw My Beautiful Laundrette (1985), and it was a wonderful film.
 After forty-five minutes, I realized it was the same actor.
 He played a punk, totally different.
 I said this is an actor, actors are those who change.

 Actors who do themselves can be very good.
 I like Arnold Schwarzenegger, he is funny.
 I loved Kindergarten Cop (1990), but he is not an actor; he is Arnold Schwarzenegger doing Arnold Schwarzenegger.
 That is ok.
 An actor changes.
 Even Mr. Bean is wonderful, I love him to tears, but would you call him an actor?
 It is not despising him.
 If I am a carpenter, I am a carpenter.
 If I am a plumber, I am a plumber.
 They are both respectful professions.
 Acting is a profession that implies changing yourself.